nodejs/node-addon-api/doc/function.md

 Value operator ()(const std::initializer_list<napi_value>& args) const;
 ```

-- `[in] Env`: The environment in which to construct the
+- `[in] args`: Initializer list of JavaScript values as `napi_value`.

-Returns a new
+Returns a Value representing the JavaScript object returned by the function.